cbraissant/SF-Tech-website/_pages/en/tnt.md

     sub: A new patent-pending material made of high density neoprene
   - icon: stretch.svg
     title: Incredible mobility
-    sub: The TNT material offers unprecedent flexibility and suppleness
+    sub: The TNT material offers unprecedented flexibility and suppleness
   - icon: shield.svg
     title: Fully protected
     sub: Aramid fiber (DuPont™ Kevlar®) reinforced fabric is used on the whole suit, making it incredibly resistant